The /etc/fstab file in Linux

 Hands-on Exercise Overview

-The main purpose of this hands-on exercise is to gain practical experience in configuring filesystem mounts using the /etc/fstab
+The main purpose of this hands-on exercise is to gain practical experience in configuring filesystem mounts using the /etc/fstab file.
+This hands-on shows how to add a new entry to the /etc/fstab file to mount a filesystem and tests the configuration by mounting and unmounting the filesystem.

 Hands-on Exercise